 Mean score of companies in the Gas/Diesel Oil industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Jadestone Energy's score of 15 is lower than 52% of the industry.
+Jadestone Energy's score of 27 is higher than 60% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, Jadestone Energy reported total carbon emissions of approximately 2,726,050,000 kg CO2e.
-This figure includes Scope 1 emissions of about 586,943,000 kg CO2e, primarily from stationary combustion, and Scope 2 emissions of approximately 357,000 kg CO2e.
-The majority of their emissions, around 2,138,750,000 kg CO2e, fall under Scope 3, indicating significant indirect emissions associated with their operations.
-Comparatively, in 2023, the company recorded total emissions of about 2,285,432,000 kg CO2e, with Scope 1 emissions at approximately 480,334,000 kg CO2e and Scope 2 emissions at around 253,000 kg CO2e.
-Scope 3 emissions for that year were about 1,804,845,000 kg CO2e.
-Jadestone Energy has not disclosed specific reduction targets or initiatives as part of their climate commitments.
-The absence of SBTi (Science Based Targets initiative) reduction targets suggests a need for further development in their climate strategy.
-The company’s emissions data is not cascaded from any parent organization, indicating that these figures are independently reported.
-Overall, Jadestone Energy's emissions profile highlights the challenges faced by the energy sector in managing carbon footprints, particularly in Scope 3 emissions, which often represent the largest share of total emissions.
+This figure includes 586,943,000 kg CO2e from Scope 1 emissions, which primarily arise from stationary combustion, and 357,000 kg CO2e from Scope 2 emissions.
+The majority of their emissions, about 2,138,750,000 kg CO2e, fall under Scope 3, indicating significant indirect emissions associated with their value chain.
+Comparatively, in 2023, the company recorded total emissions of about 2,285,432,000 kg CO2e, with Scope 1 emissions at 480,334,000 kg CO2e and Scope 2 emissions at 253,000 kg CO2e.
+Scope 3 emissions for that year were approximately 1,804,845,000 kg CO2e.
+This data reflects a notable increase in total emissions from 2023 to 2024.
+Jadestone Energy has not publicly disclosed specific reduction targets or initiatives as part of their climate commitments.
+The absence of SBTi (Science Based Targets initiative) reduction targets suggests that the company may not yet have formalised its long-term emissions reduction strategy.
+The emissions data is sourced directly from Jadestone Energy plc, with no cascaded data from a parent or related organisation.
+The company continues to operate within the context of the energy sector, which is under increasing scrutiny for its environmental impact, particularly regarding greenhouse gas emissions.

 Access structured emissions data, company-specific emission factors, and source documents